Creative Writing Minor

 Overview of the Creative Writing Program

-, which brings visiting poets, fiction writers, and writers of creative nonfiction to campus for literary readings and class visits.
+, which brings visiting poets, fiction writers, and writers of creative nonfiction for literary readings and class visits with students.

-Creative writing courses are open to students minoring in Creative Writing as well as to students not minoring in Creative Writing.
-Students who declare a Creative Writing Minor receive first preference in enrolling in creative writing courses in the English Department during pre-registration periods.
+Creative writing courses are open to minors and non-minors.
+Students who declare a Creative Writing Minor receive first preference in enrolling in creative writing courses in the English department during pre-registration periods.

 Also see Student Opportunities, Requirements, Applying to MFA Programs, Resources and Faculty.